Extensive search for missing Shepparton man Simranjeet Bhullar - Shepparton News

 His vehicle was found by police on May 3 at the intersection of Campbell and Powerline Rds, Muckatah.

-On Monday and Tuesday, local police, assisted by Victoria Police Search and Rescue, mounted police, special Solo Unit and SES conducted an extensive search of the Cobram South, Katamatite, Katamatite East, Muckatah areas.
+On Monday and Tuesday, local police, assisted by Victoria Police Search and Rescue, mounted police, special Solo Unit and SES conducted an extensive search of the Cobram South, Katamatite, Katamatite East and Muckatah areas.

 At this stage Mr Bhullar has not been located.